 Clarence Stein and Henry Wright’s Garden Cities

-Later, Stein wrote Toward New Towns in America (1950), which described how he and his colleagues designed and built these Garden cities.
+Later, Stein wrote Toward New Towns for America (1951), which described how he and his colleagues designed and built these Garden cities.
 Stein’s book continues to exert national and international influence on how new communities are to be designed in today’s modern society.

 Below is a list of the Stein Garden Cities, along with links to their historic nominations and current websites.